tarantool/doc/doc/book/replication/repl_leader_elect.rst

 Leader election
 ================================================================================

-Starting from the version 2.6.1, Tarantool has the built-in functionality/feature ensuring/guaranteeing the automated leader election [in case of the leader node's falling down in a cluster].
+Starting from the version 2.6.1, Tarantool has the built-in functionality ensuring the automated leader election in a replica set.
 This functionality increases fault tolerance of the systems built on the base of Tarantool and decreases/removes dependency on the external tools for cluster management